Assassin's Creed Rogue: Plot

+In the modern-day, the player is an unnamed Abstergo Entertainment employee tasked with researching the memories of Shay Patrick Cormac (Steven Piovesan), an Assassin who was active in the Thirteen Colonies during the French and Indian War.
+During their investigation, the player inadvertently trips a hidden memory file that infects the Animus servers.
+Abstergo is placed in lockdown, and the player must clean the Animus servers by living out Shay's memories.

-In 1752, Shay Patrick Cormac (Steven Piovesan) is a new recruit to the Colonial Brotherhood of Assassins, whose potential is offset by his insubordination.
+In 1752, Shay is a new recruit to the Colonial Brotherhood of Assassins, whose potential is offset by his insubordination.
 While Shay trains with the North Atlantic chapter under the Assassin Mentor Achilles Davenport (Roger Aaron Brown), the Assassin Adéwalé (Tristan D. Lalla) arrives with news that Port-au-Prince was devastated by an earthquake during the search for a Precursor temple.
 Due to his experience captaining ships, Shay is tasked to retrieve a Precursor box and manuscript from the Templars.
 However, Shay begins to question the Assassins' motives after they refuse to engage in dialogue with the Templars, instead ordering Shay to assassinate them regardless of circumstance.

 In 1754, after recovering the box and manuscript, Shay delivers them to Benjamin Franklin (Rick Jones), whose experiments on the box generate a map showing the locations of more Precursor temples around the world.
 Ordered to investigate a temple in Lisbon, Shay inadvertently triggers a devastating earthquake when he tries removing the artifact at its center, leaving him guilt-ridden and remorseful for of all the innocent lives he accidentally killed.
 Deducing that Port-au-Prince was destroyed similarly, Shay confronts Achilles, and is horrified to learn that Achilles intends to continue the search for Precursor artifacts, thereby endangering even more lives.
 Shay steals the manuscript and attempts to escape with it, but is cornered by the Brotherhood.
 Shay is shot and left for dead before he can destroy the manuscript.